Special Collection: Corporate Headquarters in the 21st Century

 Deadline for submission: 31 October 2018

-Sven Kunisch, Lead Guest Editor, is Executive Director of the Master’s program in Business Management at the U. of St. Gallen in Switzerland.
-He has held visiting positions at Harvard Business School, Saïd Business School (Oxford U.), and WU Vienna.
+Sven Kunisch, Lead Guest Editor, is Associate Professor at Aarhus University in Denmark.
+He has held permanent and visiting positions at Harvard Business School, Saïd Business School (Oxford U.), and WU Vienna.
 His work focuses on corporate strategy, strategic change, and executive successions.
 Markus Menz is Full Professor of Strategic Management at the Geneva School of Economics and Management (U. of Geneva).
 Previously he was a Visiting Fellow at Harvard University.
 He researches strategic leadership and corporate strategy with a particular focus on chief strategy officers, top management team structures, and corporate HQs.
 David J. Collis of Harvard Business School is an expert on corporate strategy and global competition.
 The 65+ cases he has authored have sold over 1 million copies worldwide, and his articles over a quarter of a million copies, with more than 8,000 citations.

 Journal of Organization Design Advisory Editors